wbreeze/wind_and_water/_posts/2020-03-29-between-borders.md

 the area between the showers and toilets is puddled with water from the showers.

-Cameras are present to monitor all areas with exception of the bathroom.
+Cameras are present to monitor the hallway bedroom entrances and common room.

 Hugh has me take my bedding out of the plastic bag and leave it on the bed.
 I'm pretty sure he takes the plastic bag.
 Back in the common area, he brings me